xcube-dev/xcube/docs/source/cli/xcube_gen.rst

                                       slices.
       --prof                          Collect profiling information and dump
                                       results after processing.
-      --no_sort                       The input file list wont be sorted before creating the xcube dataset.
-If --no_sort
+      --no_sort                       The input file list will not be sorted before creating the xcube dataset.
+If
-                                      parameter is passed, order the input list will be kept.
-This parameter should be used for better performance, provided that the
+                                      --no_sort parameter is passed, the order of the input list will be kept.
+This parameter should be used for better performance,
-                                      input file list is in correct order (continuous time).
+                                      provided that the input file list is in correct order (continuous time).
       -I, --info                      Displays additional information about format options or about input processors.
       --dry_run                       Just read and process inputs, but don't